Asian Americans in arts and entertainment: The 2000s

 In 2018, Daniel Wu was the male lead in Tomb Raider, a first for a franchise in Hollywood.
 Daniel Wu who is one of Hong Kong's biggest film stars, also previously starred alongside Oscar-winner Kevin Spacey in Chinese-American writer-director Dayyan Eng's indie film Inseparable (2011).
 He also starred and produced Into the Badlands the AMC TV series loosely based on The Monkey King.

-In 2018, Aziz Ansari, star of the Netflix original comedy series, Master of None, won a Golden Globe award for Best Actor in a Television Series Music or Comedy.
+Also in 2018, Aziz Ansari, star of the Netflix original comedy series, Master of None, won a Golden Globe award for Best Actor in a Television Series Music or Comedy.
 He is the first of Asian descent to win this award, making him the first to win a best actor award in a television category.
 Ansari also won Outstanding Writing For A Comedy Series in the 2017 Emmy Awards.
 Ansari created the show because he was not being cast in interesting roles and the issues of Indian representation on television.
 These characters were those who played stereotype roles and were asked to do Indian accents.
 Ansari turned down a role in the 2007 film Transformers because he refused to do an Indian accent.

 In 2020, Awkwafina was the first of Asian descent to win a Golden Globe award for best actress in a musical or comedy.
 She was recognized with this award for her work in the 2019 film, The Farewell.
 Directed by Lulu Wang, The Farewell, follows the lives of a Chinese-American family dealing with the demise of their grandmother.
 This film was also nominated for Best Foreign Language film, but lost to the South Korean film, Parasite.